phone icon 01925 943011

 Try Steel Wool or Sandpaper For Scruff Marks

 If you notice scuff marks or deeper marks on your composite decking surface, you can attempt to use steel wool to remove them.
-We only recommend using this method on a smooth sanded finish composite board (like the one in our image on the right) and gently scrubbing in the direction of the groove/grain.
+We only recommend using this method on a smooth sanded finish composite board (like the one in our image on the right).
+Gently scrubbing in the direction of the groove/grain.
 Alternatively, you can try to use sandpaper to gently blend the mark into the surface of the board, being careful not to damage the board’s finish.
 We do not recommend using this method on wood grain or capped composite boards, as it can distort the board’s appearance.
 If you have installed capped composite decking with a wood grain finish, it is a more suitable option to use a heat gun to remove marks or scratches.

 Heating Method